COVID-19 Workplace Exposures

 - Close Contact is defined by CDC as someone who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset (or, for asymptomatic patients, 2 days prior to test specimen collection) until the time the patient is isolated.

 - "Quarantine" is what someone who has an exposure to a lab-confirmed COVID-19 positive person is required to do.
 All Close Contacts (as defined above) should be instructed to quarantine at home from their last known contact with the employee with COVID-19.
 Close contacts should be tested for COVID-19 when possible.
-Due to the high rates of positives in our community, Public Health will not be able to contact all Close Contacts.
 Employers must provide the quarantine guidance to all Close Contacts in the workplace, including visitors, subcontractors, employees, clients, etc. All Close Contacts must abide by the quarantine guidance below.
+If someone is at least two weeks after their final COVID vaccine dose, they do not need to quarantine.

 Each close contact needs to be 1) identified, 2) individually notified of quarantine requirements, and 3) information collected from each contact to complete the Workplace Exposure List (see Step 4 below), and 4) encouraged to get tested.